 Swipe Fees and Payments

 Convenience stores process approximately 160 million transactions a day, most of which are on payment cards.
-The swipe fees charged to retailers every time a card is used in their stores is the 2nd highest operating cost for the industry.
+The swipe fees charged to retailers every time a card is used in their stores is the second-highest operating cost for the industry.
 NACS has long advocated for fairness and a competitive marketplace for payments in the United States.

 Credit Card Competition Act